envil/redescription-mining-code/sphinx/siren-help/formats.rst

 This format allows to store data that contains few non-zero entries more compactly, as in the Matlab sparse format (or like the edge list of a bipartite graph).

 Each line contains an entry of the data as a triple (entity, variable, value).
 This way, the data is stored as in three columns and as many rows as there are entries.
-In this case the first line of the data file must contains *ids*, *cids* and *values*, indicating the three columns containing the enities, variables and corresponding value, respectively.
+In this case the first line of the data file must contains *id*, *cid* and *value*, indicating the three columns containing the enities, variables and corresponding value, respectively.
-Coordinates can be provided in a similar way under the variable names *longitudes* and *latitudes*.
+Coordinates can be provided in a similar way under the variable names *longitude* and *latitude*.

 Variable names can be provided inline, that is, simply by using the name of the variable for each entry involving it.
 Alternatively, variable names can be specified separately with a special "-1" entity.